Marvel Epic Collection: Ms. Marvel

-Namor The Sub-Mariner
+Namor the Sub-Mariner

 As a character, Namor "traces so far back that the character was established before Marvel Comics even existed".
 His first comics appearance in 1939 "was included in Marvel Comics #1, the first publication by Timely Comics, the company that would evolve into Marvel Comics."

-None of Namor's Golden Age appearances have been collected in the Epic Collection, with Volume 1 consisting of Silver Age cameos in other books and his shared series in Tales to Astonish.
-His own series, Sub-Mariner, launched in 1968.
+None of Namor's Golden Age appearances which ran from Marvel Comics #1 (October 1939) through to Sub-Mariner #42 (October 1955) have been collected.
+The Epic Collection consists of his Silver Age appearances starting with Fantastic Four #4, his shared series in Tales to Astonish, and his own series Sub-Mariner, launched in 1968.